MDAnalysis/helanal/docs/source/getting_started.rst

     from MDAnalysis.tests.datafiles import PSF, DCD
     u = mda.Universe(PSF, DCD)

-To analyse a single helix, pass a selection with one atom per reside (normally this will be the Cα atoms)::
+To analyse a single helix, pass a selection with one atom per residue (normally this will be the Cα atoms)::

     hel = helanal.HELANAL(u, select='name CA and resnum 161-187')